UTexas

 2. engages in the unauthorized sale or distribution of a drug.

-11. Harassment – hostile or threatening conduct or speech, whether oral, written, or symbolic, that:
+9. Harassment – hostile or threatening conduct that:

-1. is sufficiently severe, pervasive, and objectively offensive to create an objectively hostile or threatening environment that interferes with or diminishes the victim’s ability to participate in or benefit from the services, activities, or privileges provided by the University; and
+1. is sufficiently severe, pervasive, and objectively offensive to create an objectively hostile or threatening environment that interferes with or diminishes the impacted party’s ability to participate in or benefit from the services, activities, or privileges provided by the University; and

-2. personally describes or is personally directed to one or more specific individuals.
+2. is personally directed to one or more specific individuals.

-3. When harassment is sex or gender based, the definitions for quid pro quo and hostile environment harassment, set out in Handbook of Operating Procedure 3-3031(V)(B), apply over this policy's harassment provision.
+1. When harassment is sex or gender based, the harassment provision in HOP 3-3031applies over this policy's harassment provision.

 1. Unauthorized Use – engages in unauthorized use of property, keys, equipment, resources, supplies, buildings, or facilities owned or controlled by the University or The University of Texas System;

-2. Unauthorized Entry – engages in unauthorized entry into property, buildings, structures, or facilities owned or controlled by the University or The University of Texas System;
+2. Unauthorized Entry – engages in unauthorized entry into property owned or controlled by the University or The University of Texas System;

 3. Damage – damages, defaces, destroys, or tampers with property of the University, property belonging to any student or employee of the University, or property of a visitor to the University